miztiik/AWS-Demos/How-To/Setup-SSL-In-Apache/Readme.md

   - `ami-cdbdd7a2` is the latest ami for Redhat Linux in Region:`ap-south-1`
   - _Ensure you have the internet gateway and security group setup & Network ACL set properly for allowing TCP traffic through port SSH - 22, HTTP - 80 & HTTPS - 443_

+`mod_ssl` is needed for using SSL Certificates. `mod_ssl` installation will create the required configuration file `/etc/httd/conf.d/ssl.conf`.
+For this file to be loaded, and hence for mod_ssl to work, you must have the statement Include conf.d/*.conf in the /etc/httpd/conf/httpd.conf file.
+>_This statement is included by default in the default Apache HTTP Server configuration file._

 ```sh
 # Setting the Region
 prefAZ=ap-south-1